grange85/ahfow-database/collections/_damon-and-naomi-shows/2018/2018-02-09-damon-and-naomi-sala-be-good-barcelona-spain.md

 ---
 layout: show
+position: database-5
 artistslug: damon-and-naomi
-show-venue: 'Sala Be Good, Barcelona, Spain'
+show-venue: "Sala Be Good, Barcelona, Spain"
+title: "9th February 2018 -  Damon & Naomi - Sala Be Good, Barcelona, Spain"
 show-setlist:
  - How Do I Say Goodbye
  - Judah and The Maccabees
- - The Eye of The Storm
+ - Eye of The Storm
  - A Shining Dream
  - Lilac Land
  - Turn of The Century